paulocoutinhox/cmake-sqlitecpp/README.md

 2. Use "build.sh" to build executable for current OS.
 3. Use "build-android.sh" to build shared library for android "arm64-v8a".

-After run, "bin" folder and "build" folder will be available to test.
+After run, "bin" folder and "build" folder will be available to test compiled things.

 # versions